 Fall Semester Project Fellows:

-Medrano’s project will explore the evolution of corn.
+His project will explore the challenges of drug development for rare diseases.

 Spring Semester Project Fellows:

 Rebecca Boyle is an award-winning science journalist and author based in Colorado Springs, Colorado.
 She is a frequent contributor to Scientific American, Quanta, and The New York Times, and is a contributing writer at The Atlantic.
 She writes primarily about astronomy, astrophysics and astrobiology, for which she has won awards from both the American Astronomical Society and the American Physical Society.
 Her work has been anthologized numerous times in the Best American Science and Nature Writing collection.
 Her first book, Walking With the Moon, is soon to be published by Random House.